mrkutly/dungeon-friend-frontend/README.md

 -Build an EditCharacter component that looks identical to the view component, but is editable
 -Build a store to search for equipment to give to your character

+TODO PT 2
+-Add back buttons
+-Roll for stats be better